dyv/paxos/README.md

+Refactoring.
+When running Paxos, we must maintain state for each of the log entries (as if it were its own version of paxos).
+This means that we want to turn almost all of the members of Agent into arrays.
+This way, instead of voting for a specific value, instead we are voting for a specific value for a specific slot.
+    Add in a EntryPaxos struct that stores votes, voted, myvalue, history, acceptedRound, promisedRound, naccepted, accepted, done

+Refactor so if I am leader I do not go through all Prepare and Promise steps,
+         instead only go through the Accept and Accepted steps Make it so we only accept from our leader

 If entry > previous entries || round > previous rounds then accept this new value
 Need to treat these new values as new instances of paxos